DesktopGooseUnofficial/ResourceHub/mods/hatgoos.md

 The file should say "hatgoos_with_loader.zip" when you download it

-* Make sure to load it in the same area as the DesktopGoose.exe to unzip it should something like this
+* Make sure to load it in the same area as the DesktopGoose.exe to unzip, it should look something like this
 ![The mods folder, three load bin files, and a run with mods.bats file should be in the same area as where the DesktopGoose.exe is placed along with your Assets folder.](https://cdn.discordapp.com/attachments/672263146240737280/673282204100460554/unknown.png "The mods folder, three load bin files, and a run with mods.bats file should be in the same area as where the DesktopGoose.exe is placed along with your Assets folder.")

 * Delete the config file